The Etruscans and the rest of pre-Roman Italy, the

-Judith Swaddling is head of the Italian collections in the Department and curator of the Etruscan and other antiquities from pre- Roman Italy.
-She organized the exhibition on The Etruscan World (Room 71), and has held various Etruscan conferences and study days.
+Judith Swaddling is Senior Curator responsible for the Etruscan collections and those from the rest of pre- Roman Italy.
+She organized the permanent exhibition on The Etruscan World (Room 71), and has held various Etruscan conferences and study days.
 Her publications in this area are listed below.

 Judith has a long association with the ancient Olympic Games, having organized a series of exhibitions on the subject, and the latest version of her book, The Ancient Olympic Games, was published in 2008 (British Museum Press).

 Her PhD thesis was about bronze statuary production in ancient Greece.